 There is also nothing too concerning in their PP or ToS that could be cause for concern.
 Of course, it’s always good to do your own reading of this kind of literature.

-Overall, OVPN doesn’t raise any red flags for torrenting, but it’s worth noting once again that Sweden is part of the Nine Eyes Alliance.
+Overall, OVPN doesn’t raise any red flags for torrenting, but it’s worth noting once again that Sweden is part of the Fourteen Eyes Alliance.

 OVPN in China